Arts: Performing Arts

 Grades: 9-12

-In this class students will play and record modern (pop/rock/R&B) music.
+In this class, students will play and record modern (pop/rock/R&B) music.
 They will learn many aspects of what goes into creating great song arrangements and putting on an awesome show.
 Learning arrangements of songs suggested by the class, students will also have the opportunity to bring in original material to workshop with the group.
 They will also analyze the styles of different bands from the past and present to find out what elements make their songs work so well.
 Students will choose a main instrument to focus on and will also spend time working on their theoretical knowledge of their music through analysis and critique.
-A performance is planned for the end of the semester, and there is the possibility of tracking original music in the recording studio.
-This class is open to anyone interested in developing their musical skills and knowledge — instruments include piano, guitar, bass, drums, vocals, sax, trumpet, trombone, clarinet, flute, violin, viola, and cello.
+Performances are planned for Goldsoundz in October and December.
+This class is open to anyone interested in developing their musical skills and knowledge ā instruments include piano, guitar, bass, drums, vocals, sax, trumpet, trombone, clarinet, flute, violin, viola, and cello.Ā

 Stagecraft